Denobraz/laravel-contact-form/README.md

 Any callback is Job-like class that extends `Denobraz\LaravelContactForm\Callbacks\ContactFormCallback`.

-If you want create queueable callback, you can extends `Denobraz\LaravelContactForm\Callbacks\QueueableContactFormCallback` class.
+If you want to create queueable callback, you can extend `Denobraz\LaravelContactForm\Callbacks\QueueableContactFormCallback` class.

 Also, configuration allows you: (Don't forget to notify the users about sensitive data processing)
 - `save_contact_forms` - if you want to store the form data in the database